sharadmv/jarvis/README.md

 <b>Jarvis</b> is your personal computer butler.
-He is inspired by Tony Stark's computer assistant, Anthony Jarvis from the Iron Man films.
+He is inspired by Tony Stark's computer assistant, Edwin Jarvis from the Iron Man films.